swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Features/test-explorer.md

 # Running and Debugging Tests

-View test results in the test explorer.
+View test results in the Test Explorer.

-All VS Code extensions provide a [testing capabilities and views(https://code.visualstudio.com/docs/debugtest/testing).
-View, run, and debug tests that your package containers in the Test Explorer.
+View, run, and debug tests that your package containers in the VS Code [Test Explorer](https://code.visualstudio.com/docs/debugtest/testing).

 ![A screenshot of the test explorer pane in Visual Studio Code that shows a selection of 5 tests run and passed.](test-explorer.png)

-Once your project is built, the Test Explorer will list all your tests.
+The Test Explorer will list all your [Swift Testing](https://developer.apple.com/xcode/swift-testing/) and [XCTest](https://developer.apple.com/documentation/xctest) tests.
 These tests are grouped by package, then test target, and finally, by XCTestCase class.
 From the Test Explorer, you can initiate a test run, debug a test run, and if you have already opened a file, you can quickly jump to the source code for a test.

 ## Run Tests with Coverage